 An examination of the physical, mental, emotional, and social development patterns and the implications of this knowledge for teaching and learning.
 Field experience in diverse settings.
+Cross-listed with PSY214.

 EDU 202 - EDUCATIONAL PSYCHOLOGY A: P-5, B: 5-9, C: 8-12 (3)